oscarqjh/NTU_SC1015_Project/README.md

 For this project, we will be using it to predict the outcome of a game (win/lose) based on "x kills obtained before y minutes".
 For the model based on "x kills obtained before 5 minutes" we are able to obtain a model with **~64%** accuracy.

-#### 3.2 Multi-Variated Decision Tree
+#### 3.2 Single/Multi-Variated Decision Tree
 A decision tree is a non-parametric supervised learning algorithm utilised for classification and regression tasks.
 Multi Variated Decision Tree models are a type of classification model that is based on multiple variables[2].
+In this project, we used both single and multi-variated decision tree on different analysis.

+For this project we used single-variated decision tree on 'final gold difference' as variable to predict a match's outcome.
+Despite obtaining an accuracy of **~95%** we deemed it to be not a good model due to some flaws that it possess.
+This model requires complete information up until the end of a match to be able to predict a match's outcome.
+This makes it not practical since such a model will be useless in a real life setting.
+However, a possible improvement we can make is to use only gold difference up until x minute for classification.
+Though, there will also be shortcoming for this approach due to its nature that gold difference can vary wildly from every single minute.
+Hence, we will try to seek for better models for prediction of a game's outcome.

 #### 3.3 Random Forest
 Random Forest is a commonly used machine learning algorithm which combines the output of multiple decision trees to reach a single result[3].